openstack-archive/fuel-library/docs/pages/introduction/release-notes/v3-0-grizzly.rst

 June 6, 2013

-Mirantis, Inc. is releasing version 3.0 of the Fuel™ Library and Fuel™ Web products.
-These release notes supplement the product documentation and list enhancements, resolved issues and known issues in this version.
+Mirantis, Inc. is releasing version 3.0.1 of the Fuel™ Library and Fuel™ Web products.
+This is a `cumulative` maintenance release to the previously available version 3.0.
+It contains the complete distribution of version 3.0 as well as additional enhancements and defect fixes.
+Customers are strongly recommended to install version 3.0.1.

+These release notes supplement the product documentation and list enhancements, resolved issues and known issues.
+Issues addressed specifically in version 3.0.1 will be clearly marked.

  * :ref:`what-is-fuel`
  * :ref:`what-is-fuel-web`